ziemen4/z-notes/content/draft/index.md

 2. **Evaluation Proofs**: The prover can evaluate the polynomial at any point $x$ such that $p(x)=y$ and produce a proof that anyone can verify using just the commitment, the point $x$, and the claimed value $y$.

 Thus, the solution is to force the block producer to _commit_ to their polynomial beforehand and then ensure that each sample we take is from that specific polynomial!
 The specific PCS used by Ethereum is called **[KZG](https://www.iacr.org/archive/asiacrypt2010/6477178/6477178.pdf) (Kate-Zaverucha-Goldberg)**.
 In everyday terms: a PCS is like sealing your data (encoded as a polynomial) in a tamper-evident envelope that also lets you prove what the value is at any input without opening the whole thing.

+You may already be familiar with a widely popular commitment scheme used in blockchains: Merkle Trees!
+They allow one to generate a commitment (a Merkle Root) and provide the value at any point with an opening proof (the leaf value with a Merkle Proof).
+The only difference here, is that PCS encode **a polynomial** and not just *any* data and hence this is perfect for our use-case, since *blobs* **are** polynomials.

 This scheme elegantly solves our problem by making bad encodings impossible to prove.
 Let's look at the two ways a malicious producer could try to cheat:

 ##### Attack 1: Commit to the correct polynomial, but provide fake evaluation proofs.